forjagames/fg-api/docs/website/docs/services/identity.md

 ## Account Deletion
 * Users have the option to delete their accounts.
-* To do so, they must enter their password and complete a captcha verification.
+* To do so, they must enter their password and successfully complete a captcha verification.
 Once this is done, the account will be deactivated for 30 days.
 * If the user does not log in during this time, the account will be permanently deleted.
+* For guest accounts without a password, deletion is immediate.
 * If users wants to cancel the deletion, they can log in to their account before the 30-day period ends, and the deletion will be automatically cancelled.